Research drives high-impact innovation

 Knee Osteoarthritis

-Post-Market Evaluation of the MISHA™ Knee System for Symptom Relief in Subjects with Medial Knee Osteoarthritis
+Evaluation of the MISHA® Knee System for Symptom Relief in Subjects with Medial Knee Osteoarthritis versus the use of non-surgical treatment: Randomized Assessment and Comparison of Therapies for Medial Knee Osteoarthritis

 The purpose of this study is to evaluate the post-market procedural and long-term results of the MISHA Knee System.
 The MISHA Knee System is an implantable shock absorber (ISA) designed to relieve knee pain in patients with osteoarthritis (OA).
 The ISA works like a car shock absorber – it reduces the amount of force on your painful knee joint.

-Inclusion Criteria: 35-85yo, knee pain, and failure of other knee OA treatments
+Inclusion Criteria: Medial knee pain, and failure of other knee OA treatments

 Research Coordinator: Jenna DeFranco